benthomasson/desired-state/docs/index.rst

-Ansible Desired State Documenation
+Desired State Documenation
 ==================================

-About Ansible Desired State
+About Desired State
 ---------------------------

-Ansible desired state allows you automate your systems by telling the automation what state you want that system to be in.
-Ansible desired state will detect the differences in the state of the system and make only the changes that are necessary to acheive your desired state.
+Desired state allows you automate your systems by telling the automation what state you want that system to be in.
+Desired state will detect the differences in the state of the system and make only the changes that are necessary to acheive your desired state.